jkorab/smx-bootstraps/README.md

 * _smxb-ponger_ - Listens on the queue and replies after invoking an OSGi Blueprint service to generate a response.
 Contains an additional NMR-based route as an alternative mechanism for chatting with the pinger in the same ServiceMix instance.
 * _smxb-ponger-service_ - Contains the implementation of that service.

-There are two additional parent projects that simplify the Maven proect configuration:
+There are two additional parent projects that simplify the Maven project configuration:

 * _smxb-camel-bundle_ - used as parent by bundles that use Camel
 * _smxb-activemq-bundle_ - used as parent by bundles that use Camel + ActiveMQ

 Prerequisites
 =============
 Set up ServiceMix by downloading the latest 4.X version from [FuseSource](http://fusesource.com/products/enterprise-servicemix/).
 The installation guide can be reached from the Documentation tab on that page.

 Ensure that Maven is set up on your system.

 Installation